MilenaMar/Check-Me-In/README.md

 ###### Must

-• Home Page - Any user can have acces to the home page
+• Home Page : Any user can have access to the home page
-• Sign Up Page - Any user can acces and fill out the sign up form /page
+• Sign Up Page : Any user can acces and fill out the sign up form /page
-• Login in Page - Any user can acces the Login form/page only register user can fill out the form
+• Login in Page : Any user can acces the Login form/page only register user can fill out the form
-• User-Profile Page - Logged in User Only, only relevant to the user logged in
+• User-Profile Page : Logged in User Only, only relevant to the user logged in
-• Update Profile Page - Logged in User Only, only relevant to the user logged in
+• Update Profile Page : Logged in User Only, only relevant to the user logged in
-• Make a Post- Page - Logged in User Only, It will displat the pot in his profile and in the gallery
+• Make a Post- Page : Logged in User Only, It will displat the pot in his profile and in the gallery
-• Gallery of Post Page - Any User can acces the galery
+• Gallery of Post Page : Any User can access the gallery
-• Read Full Post Page - Logged in User Only can acces to the Full post from the gallery
+• Read Full Post Page : Logged in User Only can acces to the Full post from the gallery

 ###### Wish List